stigbd/hello-sql-alchemy/README.md

 # hello-sql-alchemy

-This is a simple proejct to demonstrate how to use [SQLAlchemy](https://www.sqlalchemy.org/) and [Alembic](https://alembic.sqlalchemy.org/) with [Pydantic](https://docs.pydantic.dev/) in Python.
+This is a simple project to demonstrate how to use [SQLAlchemy](https://www.sqlalchemy.org/) and [Alembic](https://alembic.sqlalchemy.org/) with [Pydantic](https://docs.pydantic.dev/) in Python.
 It uses [SQLite](https://www.sqlite.org/) as the database and provides a basic example of how to create a table, insert data, and query it.

 To run it, you need to install the dependencies.
 Using [uv](https://docs.astral.sh/uv/), you can do this easily: